Belle (chess machine): Early competitions

 Ken Thompson's software version of Belle competed in the 1972 U.S. Open Chess Championship and the 1973 ACM Computer Chess Championship.
 Over the next year, Belle played several UCSF games and finished 3-1 in the 1974 ACM Computer Chess Championship.

 In 1978, the second generation of Belle competed at the ACM Computer Chess Championships, winning with a perfect four wins in four games.
 In a pivotal game against Chess 4.7, the runner-up, Belle examined 5,000 positions per second, while Chess 4.7 examined 3,500.

 World Championship

 In 1980, the third generation of Belle won the third World Computer Chess Championship in Linz, Austria.
-After four rounds, it had a score of 3.5 in four games, tied with the Chaos chess machine.
-In a tie-breaker for the world-champion title, Belle broke through Chaos's Alekhine's Defense and went on to declare checkmate in eight moves, winning the game on move 41.
+After four rounds, it had a score of 3.5 in four games, tied with the CHAOS chess program.
+In a tie-breaker for the world-champion title, Belle broke through CHAOS' Alekhine's Defense and went on to declare checkmate in eight moves, winning the game on move 41.
 During the game, Belle searched 160,000 positions per second.

 In 1982, the United States Customs Service impounded Belle for violating the Export Control Act as Thompson attempted to travel with it to the Soviet Union for a chess exhibition.
 Thompson said that the computer was made of commercial off-the-shelf components, and that its only military use was "to drop it out of an airplane.
 You might kill somebody that way".